 USA Today On Premium vs. Regular Gas: Information that reveals the pros and cons of premium gas.
 Includes relevant quotes from different car manufacturers.

-Donate a car: Not happy with the performance of your vehicle?
-When you decide to buy a more efficient automobile, consider a car donation to help your favorite charity.
+Donate a vessel or car: Not happy with the performance of your vehicle or vessel?
+When you decide to buy a more efficient automobile, yacht or houseboat consider a vesssel donation to help your favorite charity.
 Many charities also accept boat donations – a few accept RV and motorhome donations as well.

 If you feel that the information about the octane rating that you get at the filling stations is inaccurate, or the yellow stickers are not prominently displayed, then you can contact the act the Consumer Response Center of the Federal Trade Commission.